DCBIA-OrthoLab/ShapeAXI/README.md

 For this step, there are one training, validation and testing dataset for each fold.
 You can choose for the training : batch size, maximum number of epochs, model you want.
 If you want, you can specify **--csv_train**, **--csv_test** and **--csv_valid** for each fold

+### 4. Test, evaluation, aggregate and explainability

+Finally, shapeaxi will test the different models after their training.
+It will test them during the evaluation part.
+During this process, shapeaxi will pick the best model from all the different folders depending on F1 score or AUC score.
+You can choose the evaluation metric with the option **--eval_metric F1** or **--eval_metric AUC**.
+Your best model will then be tested on the first test dataset of the first split.

 ### Examples